fcrozatier/choco-ui/src/docs/blocks/cancellable/+cancellable.md

 ## Solving the Problem with `Cancellable`

 The `Cancellable` class normalizes these inconsistencies, providing a consistent and carefully enhanced experience across browsers and platforms.
+In particular it detects screen-reader synthetic clicks and is fully accessible.

 Here's what is fixes: